astrimbu/coinflip/README.md

 A mini RPG I made to practice React / JSX

-Started out as a coinflip simulator, thus the URL B)
+This started out as a simple coinflip simulator / game, thus the title

 [alan.computer/coinflip](http://alan.computer/coinflip)